 I personally love using the Bentonite clay mask on my hair.
 The mask makes my curls pop while the apple cider vinegar in the mix helps clarify my scalp.
 Depending on your hair's needs, you can mix the clay with honey and an oil of your choice.
 This is the recipe Pinkecube recommends.

-- Leave-in Conditioner: For this step, you'll want to do in the shower or under running water to ensure the hair gets all of the water it needs — another tip I learned from Devacurl pros.
+- Leave-in Conditioner: For this step, you'll want to do in the shower or under running water to ensure the hair gets all of the water it needs — another tip I learned from Dupart.
 You'll apply the leave-in sections running it through from root to tip to ensure you get out any tangles.
+Dupart recommends the Kaleidoscope Miracle Shake Leave-In Detangler Spray ($20)

 - Gel or Creme: Now, you'll apply your gel or creme in sections.
 To achieve elongated, defined curls, I typically use a gel as cremes seem to just sit on top of my hair.
 Many naturals love eco-styler, but after an introduction to Innersense's I Create Hold Gel, it is my go-to.
 Not only does it hold (and not flake) but their line is one of cleanest on the market.